 - Conducts a combustion safety test after ducts are sealed and makes sure no gas from gas appliances flows into the ducts

 For help sealing your leaky ducts and assessing the safety and design of the ductwork in your Metro-East home, contact the experts at Ernst Heating & Cooling.

 Our goal is to help educate our customers about energy and home comfort issues (specific to HVAC systems).
-For more information about how to remedy leaky ducts and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about how to remedy leaky ducts and other HVAC topics, visit our blog.